adamgordonbell/agbell.github.io/posts/drafts/2017-12-31-the-end-game-keyboard-for-now.md

 ---
 title: The End Game Keyboard (for now)
 author: Adam Bell
-tags: draft
-#keyboard, ergodox, planck, lets-split
+tags: draft, keyboard, ergodox, planck, lets-split
 ---

 If I could combine the features I love from a bunch of keyboards ....